geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-14/meeting-transcript.md

 Because previously we would remove that left over one after if we say unrow the whole X-reduce axis.

 ##### **Geohot** [[00:03:52](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=232)]
 Yeah, I think that that's where no real rush to do that.
 But in general one should just be banned from everything.
-Like there's nothing, there's no...
+Like there's nothing, there's no..

 ##### **Chenyu** [[00:04:06](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=246)]
 What do you mean by one should be banned?